waleedahmed0710/makeitwave.com/docs/data/docs/products/storagedevice/source/warranty.rst

 This License represents the complete agreement concerning the subject matter hereof.
 If any provision of this License is held to be unenforceable, such provision shall be reformed only to the extent necessary to make it enforceable.
 Any law or regulation which provides that the language of a contract shall be construed against the drafter shall not be used to construe this License against a Contributor.

-10. Versions of the License
+10. versions of the License
 ---------------------------

 10.1.
-New Versions
+New versions

 Mozilla Foundation is the license steward.
 Except as provided in Section 10.3, no one other than the license steward has the right to modify or publish new versions of this License.
 Each version will be given a distinguishing version number.

 10.2.
-Effect of New Versions
+Effect of New versions

 You may distribute the Covered Software under the terms of the version of the License under which You originally received the Covered Software, or under the terms of any subsequent version published by the license steward.

 10.3.
-Modified Versions
+Modified versions

 If you create software not governed by this License, and you want to create a new license for such software, you may create and use a